Bronzeville

 DETAILS:

 The historic Wabash YMCA, active between 1913 and 1970, played a vital role during the Great Migration of African Americans from the South to the North.
-As an orientation center, it provided lodging and employment connections, becoming a cultural epicenter for Chicago’s African American community.
+An orientation center for young men seeking opportunity, the Wabash Y provided lodging and connections to community, becoming a cultural epicenter for Chicago’s African American community.
 With a peak attendance of 140,000 in 1922, the Y served as a meeting space for over 100 community groups.
-After a decline in memberships, it closed in 1969 but was later restored by The Renaissance Collaborative Inc. (TRC) and reopened in 2000.
-The building features a marble staircase, community room, fitness room, swimming pool, billiard room and grand ballroom.
-The significance of the Wabash Y extends beyond its architectural charm.
-It offered African Americans a safe swimming place in racially tense times.
-Additionally, it was the founding location of the Association for the Study of Negro Life and History, which announced the first Negro History Week (now Black History Month) in 1926.
-The historic Wabash YMCA stands as a symbol of African American heritage, community support, and cultural enrichment.
+After its 1969 closure, the Wabash Y remained uninhabited until its purchase and restoration by The Renaissance Collaborative, reopening in 2000.
+The building features an adaptive reuse of its original lodging as the Renaissance Apartments as well as office, recreation, and community spaces.
+Key features include a marble staircase, community room, fitness room, swimming pool, billiard room, and grand ballroom.
+The Renaissance Collaborative continues its efforts to preserve the building, utilizing recent federal and private local funding to support the future reopening of the Wabash Y as a community hub.

 VISITOR EXPERIENCE: